Responding to the Clear Wisdom of Scripture

 This kind of response is faulty for a number of reasons:

 1. It Assumes the True Meaning of the Text is Inaccessible

-The claim that a person’s Biblical basis for comments or concerns is nothing more than their interpretation is often undergirded by a fatal assumption: the true meaning of the text is unclear or impossible to discern.
+The claim that a person’s Biblical basis for comments or concerns is nothing more than their interpretation is often undergirded by a fatal assumption which considers the true meaning of the text is unclear or impossible to discern.
 A defensive person will often appeal to the fact that through the ages, many have debated and disagreed about the meaning of various Biblical texts.